kubernetes/community/sig-cli/CONTRIBUTING.md

 ### Modify your own `kubectl` fork

-Make sure you are ready to immediately get started before you claim any piece of work.
+Make sure you are ready to immediately start before you claim any piece of work.

 - Setup your [development environment][development guide].